GovTechSIOT/DECADA_PLAYBOOK/docs/Overview/Overview.md

 - **Device Management:** Supports Agencies in managing the commissioning an decommissioning aspect of their field devices and equipment
 - **Dash-boarding:** Supports Agencies to quickly deploy dashboard interface for their project needs in a shorter time
 - **Security Management:** Agencies users is able to use two-factor authentication (2FA) instead of one-time password for login
-- **Data Analytics:** The processed data set can be used with 3rd party tools such as Tableau.

 GovTech provides a **DECADA Management Portal** where Agencies can easily on-board their devices and/or application to achieve the stated services.
 <div align=center>
 <img width="900" src="./images/Decada_home.png"/>
 </div>

+?>Agencies can contact GovTech for the creation of an account in the management portal to test out its functionality.

-Alternatively Agencies can leverage on existing API/SDK to achieve the same results or to customized further based on their use-case.
+Alternatively Agencies can leverage on existing **API/SDK** to achieve the same results or to customized further based on their use-case.

 Features Elaboration where is accessible from DECADA Console Portal and API: